tboronczyk/localization-middleware/README.md

 PSR-7 middleware to assist primarily with language-based content negotiation and various other localization tasks.
 It determines the appropriate locale based on the client’s request and sets an attribute on the request object to make the value available to the rest of your application.
-It’s callback hook offers a convenient way to initialize other libraries or execute code based on the locale value.
+Its callback hook offers a convenient way to initialize other libraries or execute code based on the locale value.